Hendrie Oakshott, Baron Oakshott

 Hendrie Dudley Oakshott, Baron Oakshott (8 November 1904 – 1 February 1975), known as Sir Hendrie Oakshott, 1st Baronet, from 1959 to 1964, was a British Conservative Party politician.
+He was the Member of Parliament (MP) for Bebington from 1950 to 1964, and was made a life peer in 1964.

+Background

+Oakshott was born in Cheshire on 8 November 1904, and attended the Rugby School and Trinity College, Cambridge.
+He was a lieutenant colonel in the British Army.

+Political career

-At the 1950 general election, he was elected as Member of Parliament (MP) for the Bebington constituency in The Wirral Peninsula, on Merseyside.
-He held his seat through three further general elections, before retiring from the House of Commons at the 1964 general election.
+At the 1950 general election, he was elected as Member of Parliament (MP) for the Bebington constituency in the Wirral Peninsula, on Merseyside.
+He held his seat through three further general elections.

+Oakshott was Comptroller of the Household from 1955 to 1957 and Treasurer of the Household from 1957 to 1959.
+He served as a parliamentary private secretary to Selwyn Lloyd from 1959 to 1962, first when Lloyd was Foreign Secretary, and then when he was Chancellor of the Exchequer.
+He was also a member of the British delegation to the Council of Europe from 1952 to 1958.

+Oakshott retired from the House of Commons at the 1964 general election.
 He was then succeeded as MP by the future Chancellor and Foreign Secretary, Geoffrey Howe.

 He was created a Baronet, of Bebington in the County Palatine of Chester, on 10 July 1959 and was further honoured when he was created a life peer as Baron Oakshott, of Bebington in the County Palatine of Chester on 21 August 1964.
+He served as a Deputy Speaker and Deputy Chairmen of Committees from 1967 to 1968.

+Personal life and death

+Oakshott married Joan Withington in 1928, and they had two sons.

-Lord Oakshott died in February 1975, aged 70.
+Lord Oakshott died at a hospital in Liverpool on 1 February 1975, aged 70.
 He was succeeded in the baronetcy by his eldest son Anthony.